typelevel/Laika/docs/introduction/intro.md

 * Read more about standard usage in the chapters
-  [Using the sbt Plugin][../using-laika/sbt.md:Using the sbt Plugin] or [Using Laika Embedded][../using-laika/embedded.md:Using Laika Embedded].
+  [Using the sbt Plugin][../using-laika/sbt.md:Using the sbt Plugin] or [Using the Library API][../using-laika/embedded.md:Using the Library API].

 * Try out Laika with the [Web Tool].